 We purchase 100% renewable energy for electricity contracts within our control.

 We’ve invested in meeting technology to reduce the amount of travel between our offices.

-As part of our ongoing commitment to fighting climate change, we’re creating an Environmental Improvement Plan that will set environmental targets across our offices and operations in relation to energy efficiency and carbon emissions.
+As part of our ongoing commitment to fighting climate change, we’re reducing our carbon footprint and have set environmental targets across our office and operations.

 We’ll continue to look for ways to reduce our impact, become more efficient, and always think about the environment when making decisions about our offices and operations.

 We take this responsibility seriously, so we’ll measure how we’re performing against our commitments on a regular basis, and will report our own environmental footprint publicly to our customers and members, too.